 Learning from the past and looking ahead

-Researching and compiling the Regional Catchment Strategy has been a major responsibility of the Port Phillip & Westernport Catchment Management Authority.
+Researching and compiling the Regional Catchment Strategy was a major responsibility of the Port Phillip & Westernport Catchment Management Authority (now Melbourne Water).
 This Strategy builds on three previous editions published in 1997, 2004 and 2014.
 It draws on the growing understanding of how region-scale strategy can foster collaborations to pursue a shared vision for healthy and resilient environments and well-managed natural resources.

 - Continued to improve the Strategy’s presentation as a website so it can be updated as required and is accessible to virtually everyone, anywhere, on demand